 Give it some serious thought and take the time to consider your move from many different angles.

-I like to think of worse case scenarios like what happens if you are on a TSS visa or 482 visa and you hate your job?
+I like to think of worst-case scenarios like what happens if you are on a TSS visa or 482 visas and you hate your job?

 Can you afford to move your household back home?